Organica-Ai-Solutions/NIS_Protocol/FINAL_IMPROVEMENT_STATUS_REPORT.md

 - **Trajectory**: Excellent progress toward integrity target
 - **Completion**: ~75% complete with clear path to finish

-**The system now demonstrates exceptional engineering with a solid foundation for achieving complete documentation integrity matching the perfect core implementation.**
+**The system now demonstrates exceptional engineering with a solid foundation for achieving complete documentation integrity matching the validated core implementation.**

 **Overall Assessment: A+ for Progress, A- for Current Status, A+ for Infrastructure**